Andhadhun: Music

 Andhadhun was scheduled for release on 31 August 2018 but its release was postponed until 5 October; the producers announced the delay in a trailer.
 Raghavan originally wanted the film's trailer to only contain sounds because it is the story of a blind man but the studio was "shocked" at his suggestion.
 After several discussions, they agreed on a trailer.
 Raghavan "didn't want to give away too many things about the film" in the trailer and the studio eventually accepted his view.
 The trailer was released on 2 September 2018.

-The film was released on 800 screens across India, and is available on Netflix.
+The film was released on 800 screens across India, and is available on Netflix and JioCinema.
 It was screened at the 2019 Indian Film Festival of Los Angeles where Tabu was honoured.
 Andhadhun was released in China as Piano Player on 3 April 2019.
 On 28 August 2019, the film was released in South Korea in over 90 screens.

 Reception

 Critical response

+On the review aggregator website Rotten Tomatoes, Andhadhun holds a rating of 100% based on 15 reviews, with an average rating of 7.7/10.

 Andhadhun garnered widespread critical acclaim.
 Raja Sen of The Hindustan Times rated the film 5 out of 5 stars and called it a "rare treat" and a film that is "so compelling that it may universally be considered irresistible".
-Anna M.M.
-Vetticad of Firstpost rated the film 4.5 out of 5 stars and wrote "Sriram Raghavan's Andhadhun should rank among the most fascinating and fun suspense thrillers ever to emerge from Bollywood".
+Anna M. M. Vetticad of Firstpost rated the film 4.5 out of 5 stars and wrote "Sriram Raghavan's Andhadhun should rank among the most fascinating and fun suspense thrillers ever to emerge from Bollywood".
 Sukanya Verma of Rediff rated the film 4.5 out of 5 stars and wrote "Andhadhun is a stunning, comic, grisly, absurd, intense, cold, crazy".
 Saibal Chatterjee of NDTV rated the film 4 out of 5 stars and wrote, "Watch Andhadhun with your ears, eyes and minds open.
 You will come away with your senses heightened."
 Rajeev Masand of News 18 rated the film 4 out of 5 stars and called it a film with "many pleasures ... chief among them is the thrill of being constantly surprised".
 He praised Khurrana's and Tabu's performances, calling them "in solid form" and "towering".
 Renuka Vyavahare of The Times of India rated the film 4 out of 5 stars and gave the film a positive review, calling it an "engaging thriller that keeps you on your toes and leaves you guessing all the way".
 Umesh Punwani of Koimoi rated the film 4 out of 5 stars and wrote "Andhadhun also proves one thing why no high budget is required when you've such a strong script in hand".
 IANS of The Free Press Journal rated the film 4 out of 5 stars and wrote "Director Sriram Raghavan’s Andhadhun is a taut, skillful and surgically effective murder mystery".
 Ankur Pathak of HuffPost cited it as "the best film of 2018 so far" and "a film worth watching and then rewatching".